remotal-io/webscrapper-free/v2/README.md

 ## DATAWORKER.JS

-This script is run inside a web kworker created in the extension tab.
+This script is run inside a web kworker created in the extension.
 It means you can not manipulate the DOM, and you have a separate javascript runtime.

 Reccomendations: